 Crane lights refer to lighting fixtures which are attached to cranes.
 These lights are used for general illumination as well as to provide warning around areas where the crane is carrying a heavy load.
 These lights may also be used to assist crane operators with positioning.

-Q. What type of lights are used on cranes?
+Q. What type of cranes are your lights compatible with?

 Q. Why use LED Lighting?

 LED lighting is very useful for industrial applications such as crane safety.
 This is a useful source of illumination for many reasons.
 First, LEDs are more environmentally friendly than traditional lighting options.
 Secondly, LEDs are highly energy-efficient and require little to no maintenance cost.
 Finally, with the right products, LEDs are highly durable even through harsh or hazardous conditions.

 The tables below contain technical information on our LED crane light products.
 For full product specifications check the individual spec sheets listed below the tables.

 18W Crane Light Spec Sheet

 The LED crane light driver serves as a power supply to our LED crane lights.
 This driver is sold separately and is required to operate the lights.